Thousands protest Ukraine leader's peace plan

 "The Steinmeier formula is a Putin project," said protester Mykola Chepiga.

-He said elections could take place in eastern Ukraine only if Kiev restores control of the country's borders in the east.
+He said elections could take place in eastern Ukraine only if Kiev restored control of the country's borders there.

+When the crowd reached the parliament building, a protest coordinator threatened to set up barricades if Zelensky submitted legislation offering concessions to Putin.

 Moscow has said various conditions must be met before revived peace talks can go ahead and bring together Russian President Vladimir Putin and Ukrainian counterpart Volodymyr Zelensky